|

 George Washington

-tried to get help from neighboring militias but they couldn't hear so
+tried to get help from neighboring militias but they weren't

 make a point.
 This was a lot of cannon and did the trick.
-It
+Many minds

 How Many Victims did